JoshAshby/pyRethinkORM/docs/index.rst

 Changes from Version 0.2.0
 --------------------------

 #.
+Relicensed from GPL v3 to MIT.
+#.
 Several names have changed, primarially: `protectedItems` is now
    `protected_items`, `primaryKey` is now `primary_key`, `orderBy` in collections is now `order_by`.
 There are probably others that I'm missing however.
 #.
 The ability to join tables or models within a collection have been removed
-   for now.
+   for now (it was mostly broken anyways).
 #.
-The find classmethod on models has been removed.
+The find classmethod on models has been removed (For now, until I come up
+   with a better way of doing this).
-#. fromRawEntry is not outdated, and can be replaced by just instantiating a
+#. `fromRawEntry` is not outdated, and can be replaced by just instantiating a
    new model with the data.
 #.
 The models no longer keep track of if a document is new and just use the
    RethinkDB drivers `upsert` ability to insert or update a document.